saarasat/cyber-security-project/Flaws.md

 #### Fix: Validation and sanitazion of the user inputs.

-For instance the data should be checked and only letters a-z, or A-Z and numbers should be allowed.
+The data should be checked and for example only letters a-z, or A-Z and numbers should be allowed.
 Now also special characters like ";" are allowed, which enables malicious SQL-queries enter the system.
 Also the inputs should be validated considering length, that they are not too short or too long and the person has not already signed up.
-These checks should be done, before the query-statement is done
+These checks should be done, before the query-statement is done.
+Additional ORM-tool methods should be used, these provide checks for such malicious statements.

+### Flaw 3: Broken Access Control
+#### Description: The application has no sort of password-requirements or login properties

+An application without any kind of login is vulnerable to unauthorized information disclosure, modification or destruction of all data and/or performing a business function outside of the limits of the user.
+Attackers could for instance gain easier access to other people's signup data, when their own access to the application and its form is never properly authenticated.

+#### Fix: Use of passwords when creating new user accounts, using a login page and denying access by default

+At the moment a new user is created without any password-requirements.
+This also means that other peoples accounts and pages specific to other accounts are too easily accessed.
+Therefore, when creating a new user-account in the CustomUserDetailsService.java -class, a password should be added.

+A login-template should also be used, so that each user of the application is authenticated properly before accessing any additional pages.
+For instance the template done.html can be accessed without any authentication.
+The necessary checks on the validity of the data of the login-form should naturally also be carried out.

+When submitting any additional forms, the user's authentication should always be checked.
+No access to any request method that posts data, should be granted without proper credentials and user-roles.